rashmi1112/Implement-a-Replica-System-Using-Observer-Pattern/README.md

 A String  builder is used to store the output result and then passed on to an output file through a buffered writer and also to the standard output console.
 Also, another stringBuilder is used to store the error messages and print them into the error file.

-## Academic Honesty statement:

-"I have done this assignment completely on my own.
-I have not copied it, nor have I given my solution to anyone else.
-I understand that if I am involved in plagiarism or cheating an official form will be submitted to the Academic Honesty Committee of the Watson School to determine the action that needs to be taken. "

-Date: [06/24/2020]